mikefd097021/rk-3568/Boot from SD Card_en.md

    </div>

 5. Start creating the boot card
-   > After confirming all settings, click Create to begin
+   > After confirming all settings, click Create to begin.
    >
    > ⚠️ Do not remove the SD card during the process